Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

 There are several hotels in Itacaré, both in the main part of the village and near the most isolated beaches.

 If you, just like me, arrive in the city without your vehicle, it is essential to stay in a good location.
-My advice is to stay close to the bus station and to Pedro Longo’s street (known as Pituba), where you will find stores, travel agencies, bars, and restaurants.
+I advise staying close to the bus station and to Pedro Longo’s street (known as Pituba), where you will find stores, travel agencies, bars, and restaurants.

 I chose to stay at Pousada Portal da Concha since it is: